bookalope/InDesign-CEP/README.md

 ### Debugging

+First of all, make sure that the extension’s `CSXS/manifest.xml` contains valid XML; follow the instructions [here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_9.x/Documentation/CEP%209.0%20HTML%20Extension%20Cookbook.md#extension-manifest-xsd).
+Note that the _order_ of elements in `<Geometry>` actually seems to matter!

 Debugging the ExtendScript side of the extension doesn’t really work.
 However, I found it helpful to use the [ExtendScript Toolkit](http://www.adobe.com/au/products/extendscript-toolkit.html), connect it to a running InDesign instance, and prototype the code there before using it for the Bookalope extension.

 Debugging the Javascript side is easier.
 The file `extensions/Bookalope/.debug` configures a remote debugger which can connect to a running InDesign instance.
 Once the extension panel is open, navigate the [Chrome web browser](https://www.google.com/chrome/) (or alternatively, the [Adobe cef-client](https://github.com/Adobe-CEP/CEP-Resources)) to `localhost:8001` and enjoy…